Rum Production

 Distillation

 The fermented sugar cane juice or molasses syrup is heated in a distillation plant and the resulting alcohol is extracted by cooling.
-This produces an alcohol content of up to 95%.
+An alcohol content of 65% to 75% is achieved.
+Distillation in column stills is common.
+However, distillation is also carried out using the pot still method.
+The Spanish and French styles are predominantly distilled in column stills, while the English style tends to be distilled in pot stills.

 Storage

-If a rum is not aged, we speak of white rum.
-This is reduced to the desired drinking strength after distillation.
-It is therefore very young and unaged and is preferably used for mixing cocktails and long drinks.
-The drinking strength is at least 37.5 per cent, with so-called overproof rums at 57.15 to 70 % vol.
+If a rum is not stored, it is referred to as white rum.
+Alternatively, a resting period in the tank, a so-called "reduction" can take place through aeration, as with St James, or through the addition of water, as with Clement.
+Either during the reduction or afterwards, the distillate is reduced to the desired drinking strength.
+White rum is therefore very young and unaged and is preferred for mixing cocktails and long drinks.
+The drinking strength is at least 37.5 per cent, with so-called overproof rums at 57.15 to 70 per cent vol.

-Rum that has been aged is known as brown rum.
-After distillation, the rum is filled into wooden barrels and left to mature.
-It is usually placed in barrels without being diluted beforehand and has an alcohol content of 75 to 95 % vol. at this point.
-The storage time ranges from around six months to a few decades.
+Barrel-aged rum is known as brown or golden rum.
+After distillation, the rum is filled into wooden barrels for ageing.
+It is usually placed in the barrels undiluted and has an alcohol content of 65% to 75% by volume at this point.
+It is stored for around six months to several decades.

-Rum is also matured using the so-called solera process.
+Rum is also matured using the so-called solera method.

 Filling